Sea Turtle

 -

-Special opportunity to guide each other and participate in a silent immersion retreat, leading to opportunities to help facilitate Silent Retreats happening in 2026.
+Special opportunity to guide each other and participate in a silent immersion retreat, leading to opportunities to help facilitate future Silent Retreats.

 -